andrew/ultimate-awesome/README.md

 - [awesome-thingsboard](https://github.com/devaskim/awesome-thingsboard) - A curated list of awesome Thingsboard widgets, widget bundles, dashboards, rule chains and custom rule nodes.
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [awesome-speaker](https://github.com/fsciuti/awesome-speaker) - A curated list of awesome resource for public speakers, trainers and so on!.
-- [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.
 - [awesome-hd-map-construction](https://github.com/Honminden/awesome-hd-map-construction) - A curated list of awesome HD map construction methods.
 - [awesome-weak-supervision](https://github.com/jieyuz2/awesome-weak-supervision) - A curated list of programmatic weak supervision papers and resources.
 - [awesome-islands](https://github.com/lxsmnsyc/awesome-islands) - All about Islands Architecture and Partial Hydration.